LiloZone/biolilolab-site/_posts/2023-02-04-DarwinsEN.md

 botaoComprar: Sign up

-videoChamada: Hora de saber de onde veio esta ideia de criar uma escola de tecnologia criativa
+videoChamada: Time to know where the idea of a creative technology school came from
-videoChamada2: Aprendizagem para a vida!
+videoChamada2: Learning for life!

-contatoChamada: Dúvidas, Angústias, Considerações?
+contatoChamada: Doubts, Anguishes, Considerations?
 contatoEmail: E-mail
-contatoFone: Telefone
+contatoFone: Phone
-contatoEndereco: Endereço
+contatoEndereco: Address
 ---